 I am a force free dog behavior consultant serving Warren & surrounding counties in south central Kentucky.

-Believe In Dog uses only reward-based principles & methods to teach & reinforce appropriate behaviors, identify the cause of & treat undesired behaviors, and demonstrate to families how to create confident, happy, relaxed canine family members.
+Believe In Dog uses positive reinforcement-based principles & methods to identify the cause of & treat undesired behaviors, and demonstrate to families how to teach & reinforce safer, healthier behaviors to help their dogs grow into a confident, happy, relaxed canine family members.
 When compassionate & scientifically proven long-term effective methods are combined with a relationship-based training program founded in trust, we can create a behavior modification protocol that is safe & enjoyable for all involved.

 Believe In Dog's focus is on the Dog-Human team.
 Training is more than just about having a well behaved dog; it's about building & maintaining mutual trust between Dog & Human.
 When we work together with our dogs, as coach & partners, our dogs will learn that we will first do no harm and second, that they can rely on us to use compassion to guide them through the human world.
 They can trust that we will do as promised when we first brought them home: provide for them, protect them, and encourage them to be the happy, healthy dog they deserve to be.
 Respecting our dogs and being empathetic to their needs fosters a deep bond between Dog & Human that lasts a lifetime.

 Per the 2015 American Animal Hospital Association’s (AAHA) Canine & Feline Behavior Management Guidelines: “This Task Force opposes training methods that use aversive techniques.
 Aversive training has been associated with detrimental effects on the human-animal bond, problem-solving abilities, and the physical & behavioral disorders in distressed animals.
 Aversive techniques are especially injurious to fearful & aggressive patients and often suppress signals of impending aggression, rendering any aggressive dog more dangerous.